-- If a student is removed during a term, the school is entitled to retain or be paid that term"s fees. - A full term's notice is to be given for any termination of enrolments.
-The parents will have to pay the fees for upcoming term if a term" notice has not been given.
+- If a student is removed during a term, the school is entitled to retain or be paid that terms' fees. - A full term's notice is to be given for any termination of enrolments.
+The parents will have to pay the fees for upcoming term if a terms' notice has not been given.